 Student Scholars Symposium

-Make plans to join us for the 9th Annual Lipscomb University Student Scholars Symposium, which will take place April 9, 2020.
+Make plans to join us for the 10th Annual Lipscomb University Student Scholars Symposium, which will take place virtually April 8, 2021.

 This event is sponsored by the Office of the Provost.
 It is a celebration of the creative and scholarly works of Lipscomb students and is an interdisciplinary event representing the diversity of academia that makes up Lipscomb.